 A number of checklists also exist to help you expand your sexual horizons and talk about things you might want to do with your partner.
-“Will, Want Won’t” charts like those enable you to mark what you will and won’t do, want to try in the bedroom.
+“Will, Want Won’t” charts enable you to mark what you will and won’t do, want to try in the bedroom.
 Scarleteen offers a to get the ball rolling.

 Take the time to honestly fill out the checklist and compare yours with your partner’s.
 You might be pleasantly surprised!